AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - **Provides a task metadata endpoint** that allows containers within a task to retrieve information about themselves

  Here you can read more about [Elastic Container Service](https://docs.aws.amazon.com/elasticloadbalancing/).<br><br>

+<a name="s3"></a>
+## S3 (Simple Storage Service)
+Offers scalability, durability, and security to store and retrieve any amount of data from anywhere on the web.

+Used for a variety of storage use cases, ranging from simple backup and archiving to hosting static websites and powering data lakes for big data analytics.

+ Here you can read more about [Simple Storage Service](https://docs.aws.amazon.com/s3/index.html).<br><br>